 In 1897, another mining prospect was reported in the area, this time for copper.
 Tunnels were created in 1899 to access copper; however, by the early 1900s, this prospect also faded.

 Today, you can still access the openings of one of the gold mines and the copper mine along the Gold Mine Trail.
 You might be happy to know that the entrance to the gold mine is open!
-I enjoy caving, but something about this one creeped me out, and I couldn’t convince myself to go in.
-If you’ve explored this mineshaft, I’d love to know how far it actually goes.
+I enjoy caving, but something about this one creeped me out, and I couldn't convince myself to go in.
+If you've explored this mineshaft, I'd love to know how far it goes.
 (Let us know in the comment section below).

 The Railway

 Robert Dunsmuir, a coal Barron with several mines in and around Nanaimo, wanted rail access to Victoria for his mines.
-So, in 1884, he commissioned former CPR Engineer, Joseph Hunter, to construct the railway.
+So, in 1884, he commissioned former CPR Engineer Joseph Hunter to construct the railway.
 The first regular train service between Nanaimo and Victoria opened on September 24, 1886.

 At 130 meters long and 80 meters high, the most impressive trestle can be found near Little Niagara Falls.
 It is outside the park boundaries, so the offshoot trail leading to the trestle is considered private property.
-The trestle itself is fenced off, so you cannot walk across it.
+The trestle is fenced off, so you cannot walk across it.
 However, seeing it from the bottom is equally impressive.
-If you decide to venture to the trestle, you do so at your own risk.
+If you venture to the trestle, you do so at your own risk.

 Goldstream Provincial Park Waterfalls